OfficeDev/Microsoft-Teams-Samples/samples/bot-task-reminder/nodejs/Readme.md

 This sample shows a feature where user can schedule a recurring task and get the reminder at scheduled time.

-Type command create-reminder to get card for scheduling the recurring task.
+Type command `create-reminder` to get card for scheduling the recurring task.

 ![Schedule task ](Images/ScheduleTaskCard.png)

+- Click on schedule task button to open task module for scheduling a task
 ![Task Details ](Images/ScheduleTask.png)

+- Once task is scheduled, you will be notified about the task at scheduled time.
 ![Task reminder](Images/TaskReminder.png)

 ## Prerequisites